gogobook/my-asp-dot-net/ch8.md

 However, interestingly, they don’t care what type of object the method is being called against or even whether the method is a static method or an instance method.
-NOTE
+**NOTE**
 An instance of a given delegate can refer to any instance or static method on any object of any type, provided that the signature of the method matches the signature of the delegate.
-To demonstrate this, the following example expands the previous code snippet so that it uses the firstStringMethod delegate to call a couple of other methods on another object—an instance method and a static method.
+To demonstrate this, the following example expands the previous code snippet so that it uses the firstStringMethod delegate to call a couple of other methods on another object——an instance method and a static method.
 For this, you use the Currency struct.
 The Currency struct has its own overload of ToString and a static method with the same signature to GetCurrencyUnit .
 This way, the same delegate variable can